-Alfreton Town manager Nicky Law thinks has called on his players to finally learn from their repeated mistakes.
+Alfreton Town boss Nicky Law demands players learn from repeated errors

 The Reds boss was left angry after watching his side chuck away a 2-1 lead at home to high-flying AFC Flyde.